rohinarora/CUDA/1. Programming Model, GPU Architecture/Slides/readme.md

   * Profiling is key to performance
   * Fitting your application to the GPU memory hierarchy is critical for performance
 * Questions
-  * Slide 9.
-What do you mean by async call?
   * Slide 11.
 Why void** in cudaMalloc
-  * Slide 13.
-What ifs.
-Answer to 4 questions
-  * Slide 14.
-Pic not fully clear
-  * Slide 19.
-What do you mean by "It has asynchronous behavior"?
   * Slide 46.
 Why is cudaEventSynchronize needed?
 * ToDo
   * Vector addition C and Cuda